-Question Answer Marks EITHER 2(a) 'Chaucer presents the uncertainties of human life in The Knight's Tale .'
-25 How far, and in what ways, do you agree with this view of The Knight's Tale ?
-Mark according to the levels of response marking criteria.
+Question Answer Marks EITHER 2(a) Discuss some of the effects created by Chaucer's presentation of friendship in The Knight's Tale .
+25 Mark according to the levels of response marking criteria.
 OR 2(b) Paying close attention to Chaucer's poetic methods, discuss the following extract, showing its significance to The Knight's Tale .
 25 Mark according to the levels of response marking criteria.